In vitro fertilisation: Canada

 In December 2015, the Ontario provincial government enacted the Ontario Fertility Program for patients with medical and non-medical infertility, regardless of sexual orientation, gender or family composition.
 Eligible patients for IVF treatment must be Ontario residents under the age of 43 and have a valid Ontario Health Insurance Plan card and have not already undergone any IVF cycles.
 Coverage is extensive, but not universal.
 Coverage extends to certain blood and urine tests, physician/nurse counselling and consultations, certain ultrasounds, up to two cycle monitorings, embryo thawing, freezing and culture, fertilisation and embryology services, single transfers of all embryos, and one surgical sperm retrieval using certain techniques only if necessary.
-Drugs and medications are not covered under this Program, along with psychologist or social worker counselling, storage and shipping of eggs, sperm or embryos, and the purchase of donor sperm or eggs.
+Drugs and medications are not covered under this program, along with psychologist or social worker counselling, storage and shipping of eggs, sperm or embryos, and the purchase of donor sperm or eggs.

+In October 2025 the Ontario provincial government expanded the OFP to include an additional $250 million investment as well as a fertility tax credit.
+The tax credit is effective as of January 2025 and covers 25% of eligible fertility-related expenses up to $20,000, providing a maximum annual credit of $5,000.
+The scheme is available to Ontario residents with a valid OHIP card and eligible fertility expenses paid on or after 1 January 2025, who are not being reimbursed by private insurance.

 China

 IVF is expensive in China and not generally accessible to unmarried women.
 In August 2022, China's National Health Authority announced that it will take steps to make assisted reproductive technology more accessible, including by guiding local governments to include such technology in its national medical system.